Intervention/docs/image/v4/modifying-images/effects.md

 > public Image::blur(int $level = 5): ImageInterface

-Applies a gaussian blur effect to the current image.
+Applies a Gaussian blur effect to the current image.
 Use the optional `level` argument to specify the strength of the effect with values between `0` and `100`.

-**With the GD driver this method is performance intensive for larger blur levels.
+**With the GD driver, this method is performance intensive for larger blur levels.
 Use with caution.**

 #### Parameters